cruse1977/blog-juniper-jtaf-example/README.md

 * generate TF providers for vQFX/vMX with the associated xpath
 * deploy a simple 'customer' (1 physical access port + irb) in a vxlan environment, via JSON customer data and J2 generating the HCL

+This repo contains an example of the RIGHT way to use HCL resource names (the MX) and the WRONG way (the QFX).

 # usage

 * follow the blog